Kitware/CMake/Help/command/install.rst

 Installing a target with the :prop_tgt:`EXCLUDE_FROM_ALL` target property set to ``TRUE`` has undefined behavior.

+:command:`install(TARGETS)` can install targets that were created in other directories.
+When using such cross-directory install rules, running ``make install`` (or similar) from a subdirectory will not guarantee that targets from other directories are up-to-date.
+You can use :command:`target_link_libraries` or :command:`add_dependencies` to ensure that such out-of-directory targets are built before the subdirectory-specific install rules are run.

 The install destination given to the target install ``DESTINATION`` may use "generator expressions" with the syntax ``$<...>``.
 See the :manual:`cmake-generator-expressions(7)` manual for available expressions.